 We humans exist in a variety of states and abilities; I'm a big proponent of inclusive, people-centered design and solutions, not just with the digital products and user experiences I have the opportunity to work on and create, but in my daily life.

-Takeaway: Technology is inherently political; let's leverage it in ways to help create a better world for everyone with empathy and forward-thinking change at the foundation.
+Takeaway: Technology is inherently political; let's leverage it in ways to help create a better workplace and world for everyone with empathy, compassion and forward-thinking change at the foundation.